-Created variables are created by the CPRC to populate the SCPC results tables and to aid in data analysis.
+Created variables are created by Atlanta Fed staff to populate the SCPC results tables and to aid in data analysis.
 Most of these variables have descriptive names based on a combination of mnemonics.
-For example, the variable cc_typ consists of two mnemonics: cc stands for "credit card", and typ stands for "number of transactions in a typical month".
+For example, the variable cc\typ consists of two mnemonics: cc stands for "credit card", and typ stands for "number of transactions in a typical month".
 More insight into variable name mnemonics is provided in Section 2.2.